Hard facts about the Septuagint

 • Essentially, Jesus endorsed the Hebrew Old Testament, not the Greek Septuagint (even if it did exist, but it did not).

 • The formal gender of most of the nouns is different from the Masoretic text, changing the class of noun, and thus the meaning.
-In fact it is akin to throwing pieces of a puzzle out and trying to make sense of it.
+In fact it is akin to throwing pieces of a puzzle out, scattered, and trying to make sense of it.

-• For example, in Proverbs 15:8, the word for “abomination” in the Masoretic is feminine, but in the Septuagint, it is neuter.
-The feminine is all-inclusive, but the neuter is an undefined abomination, as if God is wishy-washy about abominations.
+• For example, in Proverbs 15:8, the word for “abomination” in the Masoretic is feminine participle, but in the Septuagint, it is neuter noun.
+The feminine makes “abomination” have all-inclusive, diverse, corporate and dissonant traits, but the neuter has no traits, as if God did not want us to know how horrible this “abomination” really was, which does not fit the character of God.

-• Furthermore, in this same verse the word for “delight” in the Hebrew is in the masculine, which means God's delight is focused on the person he delights in, but the Septuagint puts it in the feminine, which converts the person God delights in into a corporation, which is laughable!
+• Furthermore, in this same verse the word for “delight” in the Hebrew is in the masculine (traits: individual, exclusive, consonant), which means God's delight is focused on the person he delights in harmony with that person, but the Septuagint puts it in the feminine, which converts the person God delights in into a corporation, not an individual, which is laughable!

-• Creating and/or knowingly using a forgery of scripture is "the unforgivable sin", because it is blaspheming the Holy Ghost by making it appear the Holy Ghost inspired the writings of a forgery.
-We have shown the Septuagint (LXX) is a forgery with a few simple proofs.
+• Creating and/or knowingly using/creating a forgery of scripture is "the unforgivable sin", because it is blaspheming the Holy Ghost by making it appear the Holy Ghost inspired writings are a forgery.
+We have shown the Septuagint (LXX) is a forgery with a few simple proof.